Amalia Ghigoarță: 2023

 Ghigoarță became age-eligible for senior international competitions in 2023.
 She made her senior international debut at the European Championships and contributed on all four apparatus toward Romania's fifth-place finish.
 Individually, she qualified for the all-around final where she finished 19th and for the balance beam final where she finished sixth.
 She competed at the Heidelberg Friendly with the Romanian team that won a silver medal behind Germany.
 She was selected to compete at the World Championships alongside Ana Bărbosu, Lilia Cosman, Andreea Preda, and Sabrina Voinea.
 The team finished in tenth place, earning Romania a team berth for the Olympic Games for the first time since 2012.

 2024

 Ghigoarță competed at the 2024 European Championships and helped the Romanian team finish fourth in the team final.
 At the 2024 RomGym Trophy, she placed fifth in the all-around and fourth on the uneven bars, and she won a silver medal on the floor exercise behind Algeria's Kaylia Nemour.
 She was selected to compete at the 2024 Summer Olympics alongside Ana Bărbosu, Lilia Cosman, Andreea Preda, and Sabrina Voinea.

-2025
+2025–2026

 In early 2025 Ghigoarță verbally committed to compete for the Michigan State Spartans in NCAA gymnastics.
+Later that year she suffered a complete rupture of the anterior cruciate ligament, a grade 3 tear of the lateral meniscus, a grade 2 tear of the medial meniscus, and fractures of the right femoral condyle and collateral ligament.

+In May 2026, Ghigoarță announced that she would instead compete for the Nebraska Cornhuskers in NCAA gymnastics.
+On July 30, 2026, she announced her retirement from gymnastics altogether after she tore her ACL and discovered her first surgery was not successful.